ucb-ee106/106b-sp23site/_modules/week09.md

 ---
-title: Week 9 - Camera Calibration and Image Reconstruction, Chapter 6 of MaSKS
+title: Week 9 - Learning and Applications
 days:
   - topic: Learning to Detect Structures for 3D Reconstruction
     date: 2021-03-16